ethanny2/threejs-es6-webpack-barebones-boilerplate/README.md

 <img src="../images/flame-texture.png" />
 ```
 ## Loading Screen
-Loaders in Threejs load models asynchronously.
+Loaders in three.js load models asynchronously.
 This means that the other components of the scene are not blocked by the loading of a model.
 However, loading a 3D model may take some time and a solution many sites opt for is to display a loading screen until the model is fully loaded.
-The loading screen code from this boilerplate is from the [Threejs forum](https://discourse.threejs.org/t/basic-loading-screen/2332) and the loading animation is from [this codepen](https://codepen.io/ZyrianovViacheslav/pen/wWVrLQ).
-There are 3 step when creating a loading screen in Threejs:
+The loading screen code from this boilerplate is from the [three.jsforum](https://discourse.threejs.org/t/basic-loading-screen/2332) and the loading animation is from [this codepen](https://codepen.io/ZyrianovViacheslav/pen/wWVrLQ).
+There are 3 step when creating a loading screen in three.js:
 1. Add the loading screen html markup and styles.
 Display the screen by default covering the entire viewport and scene.
    ```
     <div id="loader-wrap">